cawfree/web3-react-native/README.md

 yarn add web3-react-native
 ```

-For versions less than [React Native 0.60](https://reactnative.dev/blog/2019/07/03/version-60), be sure to execute `react-native link` to make the native library dependencies visible to your compiled application.
+For versions less than [**React Native 0.60**](https://reactnative.dev/blog/2019/07/03/version-60), be sure to execute `react-native link` to make the native library dependencies visible to your compiled application.

 ### iOS
 Remember to execute `pod install` within your iOS directory to synchronize the `Podfile`.
 Finally, make a new build of your app via `react-native run-ios`.